-Many IHRA member countries confront common challenges domestically, and overcoming these can often benefit from sharing knowledge at the intergovernmental level.
-The IHRA’s working definitions of antisemitism (2016) and Holocaust denial and distortion (2013 ) – drafted by IHRA experts and approved by IHRA member countries – provide an essential mutual starting point for addressing these issues at the national level.
+Many IHRA Member Countries confront common challenges domestically, and overcoming these can often benefit from sharing knowledge at the intergovernmental level.
+The IHRA’s working definitions of antisemitism (2016) and Holocaust denial and distortion (2013 ) – drafted by IHRA experts and approved by IHRA Member Countries – provide an essential mutual starting point for addressing these issues at the national level.

-While we try to ensure the accuracy of all of our translations in the event of any discrepancies the English translation takes precedence.
+While we try to ensure the accuracy of all of our translations, in the event of any discrepancies the English translation takes precedence.

 - Working Definition on Holocaust Denial and Distortion (adopted October 2013)

-The Working Definition of Holocaust-related Materials outlines which types of materials can be considered to fall under "Holocaust-Related Materials".
+- Working Definition of Holocaust-related Materials outlines which types of materials can be considered to fall under "Holocaust-Related Materials".